kirbynext/support/README.md

-# support
+# Get Support

-Report a issues or ask a question for Kirby Next's products.
+Report a issues or ask a question for oweb studio's products.